JAlcocerT/JAlcocerT/content/blog/selfhost-0625.md

 #### PortMaster and https

-If you are using portmaster, you might need to disable DNS config ->Enforce global/private-split view
+If you are using *portmaster*, you might need to disable DNS config -> Enforce global/private-split view

 So that the nextcloud configured via Traefik and tailscale DSN will work